amper5and/voice.js/docs/API.md

 ## Email calls

 #### client.forward( { id: id, email: email, subject: subject, body: body, link: link }, callback )
 Forward voicemails and recorded calls to one or more email recipients.
+See `examples/forward.js` for examples.

 * id: String, required - The voicemail or recording conversation id
 * email: String or Array - The email(s) to forward to